 The results demonstrated that greater accuracy was associated with lower geomagnetic activity.

 Placebo Controlled, Double-Blind Studies.

 Our placebo controls are created by using inert electromagnets (solenoids).
 These are not attached to the signal source.
 The experimental procedures are identical in all other respects.
-We also use our sham fields in studies in conjunction with double-blind conditions.
+We also use our placebo fields in conjunction with double-blind conditions in our studies.
 Here are a few examples:

 - Corradini’s (2014) study facilitating declarative memory

 - Fournier’s (2012) experiment with prenatal rat hippocampus stimulation

 - Whissell’s (2007) experiment on the interactions of nitric oxide and seven hertz magnetic fields.

 - My own study on increased alpha activity from the left hemisphere with stimulation with our burst-firing pattern (Persinger, 1999).

 - My study on enhanced hypnotic suggestibility (Persinger, 1996).

 - A study that assessed the pleasantness of a long-term potentiation signal (Persinger, 1994).